ryasmi/rulr/src/constrainedStrings/sha1/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isSHA1` to check the input is a valid SHA1 as shown in the example below.
+This function uses the `rulr.isSHA1` guard to check the input is a valid SHA1 as shown in the example below.
 It should only throw `rulr.InvalidSHA1Error`.
 This function uses [the much loved validator package](https://github.com/validatorjs/validator.js).

 ```ts
 import * as rulr from 'rulr'